 To better understand the history of the last century of Ottoman Armenians and relations between the state and the Armenian community, it is necessary to study the Armenian schools that operated throughout the empire.
-These educational institutions were places where Armenian identity lived and developed, and for whose welfare the Armenian community, from the highest communal bodies down to the smallest rural councils, did their utmost to support.
-Thus, it is sufficient to examine the important periods of relative freedom within the history of the empire - the Tanzimat period, the early years of the reign of Sultan Abdülhamid II, and especially the few years following the 1908 restoration of the Ottoman Constitution - in order to clearly see the sizeable contributions made by various Armenian institutions, organizations and individuals in efforts to improve community schools, to develop educational life, and to spur Armenian learning.
+These education institutions were placed where Armenian identity lived on and developed, and whose welfare the Armenian community, from the highest communal bodies down to the smallest rural councils, did its utmost to support.
+Thus, it is sufficient to examine the important periods of relative freedom within the history of the empire - the Tanzimat period, the early years of the reign of Sultan Abdülhamid II, and especially the few years following the 1908 restoration of the Ottoman Constitution - in order to clearly see the sizeable contributions made by various Armenian institutions, organizations and individuals in efforts to improve community schools, to develop educational life, and to spur on Armenian learning.

 The Armenian school played a unique role in the Armenian communities of the Dersim region.
 In a few decades, especially after the restoration of constitutional government in 1908, Armenian educational centers quickly developed.
 In addition to urban centers (Chmshgadzak/Çemişgezek, Peri), many Armenian villages in the area had their own schools which, given their quality instruction and improved teaching methods, could occasionally rival urban schools.
 The close bond between Armenians and their schools occasionally comes to light through small pieces of information.
 For example, after the 1895 massacres, the Bedretil (present-day Harmanlar) village in the Chmshgadzak region was mostly emptied of its Armenian inhabitants.
 Only six houses remained, but the inhabitants stubbornly continued to maintain their village school.
 Another interesting tidbit is the launching of a scout movement in the Armenian school in the town of Chmshgadzak in 1914.
 Young Armenian scouts, just a year or two away from disappearing from the face of their homeland forever, hiked through its amazing natural countryside.